-Ontario Same Property NOI increased mainly due to new leases that commenced throughout 2023 on previously vacant space combined with higher rental revenue from a property in the Ottawa portfolio due to the free rent provided to the tenant in 2023 as part of the new lease term that commenced in addition to termination fees received from a tenant in the REIT's GTA portfolio that is terminating their lease at the end of 2024.
-The decrease in NOI generated from investment properties held for sale was due to the lead tenant vacating a property in the REIT's GTA portfolio on expiry in Q2-2023.
+Q2-2024 Ontario Same Property NOI increased by 28% relative to Q2-2023 primarily due to new leases that commenced throughout 2023 on previously vacant space, higher rental revenue from a property in the Ottawa portfolio due to the free rent provided to the tenant in 2023 as part of the new lease term that commenced in 2023 as well as termination fees received from a tenant in the REIT's GTA Ontario portfolio that is terminating their lease at the end of 2024.
+Excluding the impact of free-rent in 2023 for the Ottawa property noted and impact of termination income recorded in both periods, Q2-2024 Ontario Same Property

+NOI would have increased by 9%, relative to Q2-2023.
+The decrease in NOI generated from investment properties held for sale was due to the lead tenant vacating a property in the REIT's GTA Ontario portfolio on expiry in Q2-2023.